-Not only does Crandall Park offer a fun playground, but it’s also got multi-use fields and courts for soccer, softball, basketball, and more.
+Not only does Crandall Park offer a fun playground, but it’s also got multi-use fields and expansive courts for soccer, softball, basketball, and more.
+And, if you’re into disc golf, this is the park for you!
 Looking to make a day out of it?
 Use one of their charcoal grills to cook up some dinner, and then head over to the outdoor amphitheater to catch a live band or even the Glens Falls Symphony Orchestra.

-This playground boasts an enormous structure, perfect for your adventurers!
+This playground boasts a large climbing structure, perfect for your child’s adventurers!
 However, there is also equipment suitable for younger children who may not be ready for heights just yet.
 Indian Meadows also has a restroom nearby, as well as fitness trails to combine a few cool outing ideas into one.
-Indian Meadows also has an outdoor fitness area just past the playground.

 As the name suggests, it’s also dog friendly, so bring along your four-legged friends for the fun!

-Cook Park went through a major upgrade in 2017, adding an inclusive, Americans with Disabilities Act-compliant playground.
+Cook Park, the largest of three Town of Colonie parks, includes an inclusive, Americans with Disabilities Act-compliant playground.
 Features include a special slide for kids who use wheelchairs, zip lines, and a quiet area for children with sensory issues.
 This park is especially good for very young children, as it is enclosed and offers them many structures to choose from.